Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fatty liver can happen in anyone who drinks a lot.
 Alcoholic hepatitis and alcoholic cirrhosis are linked to the long-term alcohol abuse seen in alcoholics.

-Doctors don’t know why some people who drink alcohol get liver disease while others do not.
+Healthcare providers don’t know why some people who drink alcohol get liver disease while others do not.
 Research suggests there may be a genetic link, but this is not yet clear.

 The effects of alcohol on the liver depend on how much and how long you have been drinking alcohol.
 These are the most common symptoms and signs: